mitakash/docs/docs/tradeDFR.md

 If the DFR was at +0.01% that means that every 8 hours the longs would be paying the shorts 0.01% If the DFR was at -0.23% that means that every 8 hours the shorts would be paying the longs 0.23%

+### How the DFR is Calculated:

+Traditional Funding Rates are charged in a single event at the end of every 8 hours.
+Futureswap's Dynamic Funding Rate differs in this regard.
+The DFR is calculated and charged on a per-second used basis.
+If 10 minutes have passed since the last trade open or close then 600 seconds (10 \* 60 = 600 seconds) worth of the full 8 hour (28,800 seconds) fee would be charged/earned to/by open trades.
+In this example, 600/28,800 = ~2% of the full 8 hour DFR would be incurred.

+The DFR scales Dynamically based on the pool usages and imbalance.
+If there is 0.5% more long trades than shorts then the DFR will be near 0% but as the imbalance grows then so does the DFR.
+The DFR has an exponential curve with a modifiable divisor to reduce the rate (divisor explained later).

 ### Calculations